Advanced Herbal Course

 From: $249.50 / month

-This 14 Unit program is offered for those students who have either taken our Intermediate Herbal Course or have amassed hands-on experience through workshops and self study and have established a solid herbal foundation.
+This 14-Unit program is offered for those students who have either taken our Intermediate Herbal Course or have amassed hands-on experience through workshops and self study and have established a solid, intermediate-level herbal foundation.

 There comes a time when a student of herbalism begins to ask: Have I found my life’s path?
 Have I found the trail I would like to follow further and explore as a means to sustain myself?
 Could these studies in fact enhance – or change the direction of – my career?

 - Perhaps you already know your answer is a resounding YES!

 - Perhaps you are still asking these questions.